flamincome/docs/guide/terminal.md

    * `WBTC`

-   `AMOUNT`: the amount of LP Tokens to withdraw
+   `AMOUNT`: the amount of LP Tokens to withdraw, the default value is the current balance of LP tokens

 3. Example